Guides by topic

 Non-Resident Landlords: UK tax guides

 Yes, you still pay UK tax on rental income from a UK property even when you live abroad, because UK property income is always taxable in the UK regardless of where you are resident.
-The 3 guides in this section cover Non-Resident Landlord Tax, ATED and the Non-Resident Property Surcharges and Non-Residents Holding UK Property.
+The 5 guides in this section cover Overseas & Non-Resident Landlord Tax on UK Rental Income, ATED and the Non-Resident Property Surcharges, Non-Residents Holding UK Property, and more.
 Each guide is written and kept current by Jordan Onraet-Wells, a Chartered Tax Adviser.

 UK rental income stays taxable in the UK however far away you live.
 What changes when you move abroad is how the tax is collected: the Non-Resident Landlord Scheme, form NRL1, your allowances and your filing route.